inflac/Matrix-Status-Bot/README.md

 possible lists: A, B, AB

 IMPORTANT: User C will be able to read messages in group_ABC that are addressed to the bot!
 Also, the bots responses are visible to all group members.

-## Notes:
-* Modify ping to check redirect and other http response codes - handle them.
-* Better check for tls